Modern Machine Learning for LHC Physicists: Inverse problems and inference

 If we use our \underline{simulation chain} in Fig.~\ref{fig:simchain} in the forward direction, the typical LHC analysis starts with a new, theory-inspired hypothesis encoded in a Lagrangian as new particles and couplings.
 For every point in the BSM parameter space we simulate events, compare them to the measured data using likelihood methods, and discard the BSM physics hypothesis.
 This approach is inefficient for a variety of reasons: \begin{enumerate} \item BSM physics hypotheses have free model parameters like masses or couplings, even if an analysis happens to be independent of them.
 If the predicted event rates follow a simple scaling, like for a truncated effective theory, this is simple, but usually we need to simulate events for each point in model space. \item There is a limit in electroweak or QCD precision to which we can reasonably include predictions in our standard simulation tools.
 Beyond this limit we can, for instance, only compute a limited set of kinematic distributions, which excludes these precision prediction from standard analyses. \item Without a major effort it is impossible for model builders to derive competitive limits on a new model by recasting an existing analysis, if the analysis requires the full experimental and theoretical simulation chains. \end{enumerate} These three shortcomings point to the same task: we need to \underline{invert the simulation chain}, apply this inversion to the measured data, and compare hypotheses at the level of the hard scattering.
 Detector unfolding is a known, but non-standard application.
 For hadronization and fragmentation an approximate inversion is standard in that we always apply jet algorithms to extract simple parton properties from the complex QCD jets.
 Removing QCD jets from the hard process is a standard task in any analysis using jets for the hard process and leads to nasty combinatorial backgrounds.
 Unfolding to parton level is being applied in top physics, assuming that the top decays are correctly described by the Standard Model.
 Finally, unfolding all the way to the parton-level is called the matrix element method and has been applied to Tevatron signatures, for example single top production.
 All of these inverse simulation tasks have been tackled with classical methods, and we will see how the can benefit from modern neutral networks.

 Inverse problems in particle physics can be illustrated most easily for the case of detector effects.
 As a one-dimensional binned toy example we look at a parton-level distribution $f_{\text{parton},j}$ which gets transformed into $f_{\text{reco},j}$ at detector or reconstruction level.
-We can model these detector effects as part of the forward simulation through the kernel or response matrix $G_{ij}$,
+We can model these detector effects as part of the forward simulation through a \underline{response matrix} $G_{ij}$,